Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Imperfect Information

-\cite{furtak2013recursive} introduce Recursive Imperfect Information Monte Carlo (IIMCTS) which is used for playouts with a fixed maximum recursive depth.
-One of the differences to \cite{cowling2012infoset} is that ISMCTS leaks game state information implicitly, whereas IIMCTS prevents the leakage by excluding across playouts from the agents' rollout policies.
-Moreover, the move computation in IIMCTS allows to use the inference mechanism at any node during the lookup, while Information Set MCTS considers nodes only at the root or sets uniform distributions of the hidden state variables.
+Moreover, the move computation in IIMCTS allows use of the inference mechanism at any node during the lookup, while Information Set MCTS considers nodes only at the root or sets uniform distributions of the hidden state variables.

-Other collectible card game with imperfect information in which MCTS was used is Pokemon \citep{ihara2018pokemon}.
+Another collectible card game with imperfect information in which MCTS was used is Pokemon \citep{ihara2018pokemon}.
 In this research, authors compare the effectiveness of determinization versus information sets within MCTS.
 The results indicate a significant advantage of information sets as ISMCTS reduces the effects of strategy fusion and allocates computing resources more effectively.
 A similar approach has been presented for Scopone game \citep{di2018traditional}.

 \cite{sephton2015experimental} propose the RobustRoulette extension for the selection mechanism in ISMCTS, which averages across many possible states and has a positive effect on the playing strength.